Darwinian Evolution

 During the early Atomic Age and onwards Darwinism (also called Neodarwinism and the Modern Synthesis) incorporated the Mendelian theory of inheritance, and, later, genetic mutation (De Vries).
 Random mutation causes subtle, occasionally dramatic, variations in genes, hence greater genetic diversity.
 Some members of these diverse populations are better able to survive and reproduce, thus passing on their genes and the traits that follow from them and changing the nature of the population.
 The Modern Synthesis, based on advances in statistics, and a better understanding of the modes of inheritance than was available in Darwin's day, expanded the original insights of Darwin, and has remained a cornerstone of biology.

-- Artificial Evolution - Text by M. Alan Kazlev
+• Artificial Evolution, Autoevolution - Text by M. Alan Kazlev

-Directed evolution, evolution guided by artificial selection, controlled environments, gengineering, bionano, or other such means, as opposed to evolution left to natural selection.
+Directed evolution, evolution guided by intelligent beings using artificial selection, controlled environments, gengineering, bionano, or other such means.
+Contrast with evolution left to natural selection.
+Sometimes called autoevolution when intelligent beings apply it to themselves.

 Two or more organisms experiencing evolution in response to one another.
 This may result in a biological arms race, or it could produce a symbiotic relationship.